FlorianDietz/comgra/README.md

 ## Tutorial - Debugging an Example Network

-The file `src/scripts/run.py` trains a neural network on an example task.
+The file `src/scripts/run.py` ([found here](https://github.com/FlorianDietz/comgra/blob/main/src/scripts/run.py)) trains a neural network on an example task.
 This network contains a subtle bug, and in this tutorial we will show you how you can use comgra to find that bug.

 For convenience, you can run the file from the commandline using
 ```bash